jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Our way of life is trying to evolve into the Internet Age.
 But, the established powers of the Industrial Age have been holding us back.
 Our society's ability to deal with life's inevitable pitfalls (like pandemics) will only get worse until we completely change what you think is politics.

-This current state of affairs, however, the middle class has a unique opportunity: to grapple with this dire crisis and morph it into an opportunity.
+Thus, this current state of affairs, gives the middle class a unique opportunity to learn a big lesson.

-If we grab hold of modern tools and join the fight to upgrade our society, we can live safer, more predictacle, and happy lives again.
+Only if we grab hold of modern tools and join the fight to upgrade our society, can we live safer, more predictacle, and happy lives again.
 It's a good opportunity, one we should all jump at.

 ## New Tech, New Age, New Philosophy

 Life improves with better technology.
 Deaths from disease, famine, and war all decrease as our technological power has gone up.
-Look at this corona pandemic.
-Before 1880, nobody even knew bacteria existed.
-Doctors didn't even wash their hands before surgeries.
+Look at this corona pandemic and see how lucky we are.

+I'm serious.
+Before 1880, doctors didn't even wash their hands before surgeries.
+Nobody even knew bacteria and virus even existed.
 Most people thought disease was caused by "stale air" and would open windows in hospitals.
-In 2020 we're already working on a Covid-19 vaccine.
+And now 2020 we're already working on a Covid-19 vaccine.

 We still have many problems today, but our technology in medicine, agriculture, education has given us lives our ancestors would envy.